 Regulatory capital levels determine the Company's ability to use purchased deposits and the Federal Reserve discount window.
-At December 31, 2016, the Company is considered well capitalized and does not have any restrictions on purchased deposits or borrowing ability at the Federal Reserve discount window.
+At December 31, 2017, the Company is considered well capitalized and does not have any restrictions on purchased deposits or borrowing ability at the Federal Reserve discount window.

 The Company monitors factors that may increase its liquidity needs.
 Some of these factors include deposit trends, large depositor activity, maturing deposit promotions, interest rate sensitivity, maturity and repricing timing gaps between assets and liabilities, the level of unfunded loan commitments and loan growth.
-At December 31, 2016, the Company's liquidity is sufficient to meet projected trends in these areas.
+At December 31, 2017, the Company's liquidity is sufficient to meet projected trends in these areas.

 To monitor and estimate liquidity levels, the Company performs stress testing under varying assumptions on credit sensitive liabilities and the sources and amounts of balance sheet and external liquidity available to replace outflows.
 The Company's Contingency Funding Plan sets forth avenues for rectifying liquidity shortfalls.
-At December 31, 2016, the analysis indicated adequate liquidity under the tested scenarios.
+At December 31, 2017, the analysis indicated adequate liquidity under the tested scenarios.

 The Company utilizes several other strategies to maintain sufficient liquidity.
 Loan and deposit growth are managed to keep the loan to deposit ratio within the Company's own policy range of 65% to 75%.
-At December 31, 2016, the loan to deposit ratio was 62.08%, slightly below policy levels.
+At December 31, 2017, the loan to deposit ratio was 63.04%, slightly below policy levels.
 The investment strategy takes into consideration the term of the investment, and securities in the available for sale portfolio are laddered based upon projected funding needs.

 In the normal course of business, we enter into certain contractual obligations, including obligations to make future payments on lease arrangements, contractual commitments with depositors, and service contracts.
-The table below presents our significant contractual obligations as of December 31, 2016, except for pension and other postretirement benefit plans, which are included in Note 8, "Employee Benefit Plans," to the Consolidated Financial Statements in this Form 10-K.
+The table below presents our significant contractual obligations as of December 31, 2017, except for pension and other postretirement benefit plans, which are included in Note 8, "Employee Benefit Plans," to the Consolidated Financial Statements in this Form 10-K.

-Payme nts D ue by Peri od

-Less Than

-Total 1 Year 1-3 Years 4-5 Years 5 Years

-Time deposits \$ 169,441 \$ 86,765 \$ 61,511 \$ 20,995 \$ 170

-Purchase obligations (1) 9,530 3,528 4,577 1,425

-Operating leases 1,071 292 575 90 164

-Total \$ 180,042 \$ 90,585 \$ 66,613 \$ 22,510 \$ 334
+Less Than Total 1 Year 1 -3 Years 4-5 Years 5 Years Time deposits \$ 114,884 \$ 76,285 \$ 32,370 \$ 6,180 \$ 49 Purchase obligations (1) 7,106 3,089 3,517 500 Operating leases 779 292 289 68 130 Total \$ 122,769 \$ 79,666 \$ 36,176 \$ 6,748 \$ 179